-Temporary waterway crossings will be required for the Project.
-Temporary waterway crossings and erosion and sediment controls will be managed by the ESR and designed by a suitably qualified and experienced person.
-They will be included in the PESCPs and reviewed by the CPBGG JV Soil Conservationist.
+Temporary waterway crossings are required for the Project.
+Temporary waterway crossings and erosion and sediment controls are to be managed by the ESR and designed by a suitably qualified and experienced person.
+They are to be included in the PESCPs and reviewed by the CPBGG JV Soil Conservationist.
 Consultation with DPI Fisheries will be undertaken as part of the design.
-CPBGG JV will design, construct and maintain temporary waterway crossings consistent with;
+CPBGG JV will design, construct and maintain temporary waterway crossings consistent with: